 Clara Brannigan discusses how the lines are becoming blurred in plus size fashion.

-The newsflash is most plus sized women do not look like this, reinforcing the idea that others hold weight in “the wrong places.”
-Brands constantly brag about being inclusive without accurately representing plus size bodies.
+The newsflash is: most plus-sized women do not look like this, reinforcing the idea that others hold weight in “the wrong places.”
+Brands constantly brag about being inclusive without accurately representing plus-size bodies.
 The fashion industry is still celebrating what is deemed as the aesthetically pleasing body with perfect proportions.
-What is truly angering is models on fashion websites like Boohoo or Misguided who appear to be a size 12/14, but are allegedly wearing plus sizes of 16 and above.
-This leaves problems for plus size women to find clothes to suit their sizes and various shapes.
+What is truly angering is models on fashion websites like Boohoo.com or Missguided, who appear to be a size 12/14, but are allegedly wearing plus sizes of 16 and above.
+This leaves problems for plus-size women to find clothes to suit their sizes and various shapes.
 If these clothes are only flattering on taught tummies and small arms, this leaves people with few clothing options, causing a feeling of shame about their own bodies.

 A multiple of public outcries have been directed at Anna Fritzdorf, the Boohoo model who is an alleged size 12, who been used for plus-size clothing on their website.